truenas/documentation/content/SCALE/GettingStarted/_index.md

  - /hub/gettingstarted/intro/
 ---

-This section guides you through installing TrueNAS SCALE, or migrating from CORE to SCALE, and using the UI to access and configure TrueNAS SCALE.
+This section guides you through installing TrueNAS, or migrating from a FreeBSD-based TrueNAS version to a Linux-based TrueNAS version, and using the UI to access and configure TrueNAS.
 Configuration includes setting up initial storage, backup, and data sharing, and expanding TrueNAS with different application solutions.

 {{< hint type=tip >}}
-The [SCALE Evaluation Guide](https://www.truenas.com/evaluating-truenas-scale/) also provides video tutorials for installing and exploring the full potential of TrueNAS SCALE.
+The [Evaluation Guide](https://www.truenas.com/evaluating-truenas-scale/) also provides video tutorials for installing and exploring the full potential of TrueNAS.
 {{< /hint >}}

 <div class="noprint">

-## TrueNAS SCALE Getting Started Contents
+## Contents

 {{< children depth="1" description="true" >}}